-2016 compared to 2015-Marketing and advertising expenses decreased \$3.4 million, or 4%, in the year ended December 31, 2016 compared to the year ended December 31, 2015, due to a \$1.9 million decrease in compensation, benefits and other personnel costs resulting from lower headcount, including executive officer departures, a \$0.8 million decrease in variable advertising costs and a \$0.7 million decrease in stock-based compensation expense largely due to reversal of stock-based compensation resulting from executive officer departures.
-The decrease in variable advertising costs resulted from a \$2.7 million reduction in direct marketing expenses and a \$2.3 million reduction in fees we pay to marketing partners for referrals that result in the submission of a health insurance application on our website, partially offset by a \$4.2 million increase in online advertising costs.
+2016 compared to 2015-Marketing and advertising expenses decreased \$3.4 million, or 4%, in 2016, primarily due to decreases of \$1.9 million in personnel costs resulting from lower headcount, including executive officer departures, \$0.8 million in variable advertising costs and \$0.7 million in stock-based compensation expense, largely due to reversal of stock-based compensation resulting from executive officer departures.
+The decrease in variable advertising costs resulted from decreases of \$2.7 million in direct marketing expenses and \$2.3 million in marketing partner channel costs, partially offset by a \$4.2 million increase in online advertising costs.